tfm-dlns/stoplight-demo/docs/Getting-Started-with-TFM.md

-# Getting Started with TFM - TEST
+# Getting Started with TFM

-The beginning of an **awesome** article...

-Let's see if I can update stoplight from here !
+In first, create a fleet in which your stores will have to be create.
+Stores can be grouped into store groups.
+The terminals can then be created store by store.